Hangul

 Notes

-2. Not pronounced and not transcribed at the beginning of syllables
+2. Not pronounced or transcribed at the beginning of syllables

 References